- Changes in temperament/behavior (because of pain)

 Test information: This Panel test identifies the changes in the MYOT, FLNC, MYOZ3 and CACNA2D3 genes.

-The Equine Myopathy/PSSM2 panel is offered under license from EquiSeq Inc.
+The Equine Myopathy/PSSM2 panel is offered under license from EquiSeq Inc. and is based upon their unpublished research.

 McCue ME et al. (2008).
 “Glycogen synthase (GYS1) mutation causes a novel skeletal muscle glycogenosis.”
 Genomics.
 91(5):458-66.
 PMID: 18358695.